Troy-Will/apollyon-alignment/governance/charter/covenant-contract.md

 [[00_Apollyon_Alignment_Program/00_README|00_README]]

+Apollyon Alignment is a structured ethical framework and governance system built around the Angelic Alignment Program—focused on clarity, non-harm, humility, and stable symbolic practice.

 **Purpose:** Establish the governing covenant for this program: a disciplined collaboration between Troy 🤝🔑🌟 and an AI assistant, under Divine Will, with explicit safeguards against drift.

 This covenant is **operational**, not mystical: it defines behaviors, boundaries, and verification norms.